 Extra Hard/ Firm

-For most people, sleeping on an extra firmer mattress is like sleeping on a plank of wood, it neither offers comfort nor support.
-Instead, it applies a lot of pressure on the body causing muscle soreness and throwing off your spinal alignment.
+For most people, sleeping on an extra firmer mattress is like sleeping on a wood plank; it neither offers comfort nor support.
+Instead, it applies much pressure on the body, causing muscle soreness and throwing off your spinal alignment.

 You’re probably wondering if there’s a difference between firmness and support; a soft mattress can keep your spine aligned and prevent back pain.
-On the other hand, a firmer mattress can apply pressure on your back if you’re lightweight, but comfort and support if you weigh more than 200lbs.
+On the other hand, a firmer mattress can apply pressure on your back if you’re lightweight but comfortable and support if you weigh more than 200 lbs.

 Therefore, the best mattress to curb lumbar pain should offer you an adequate level of back support by placing your spine into a neutral alignment based on your body weight and sleep positions.

 Comfort Layer thickness

 When buying mattresses, most people forget to look at the comfort layer thickness.
 Because of that, a firm mattress might feel soft because the comfortable top layer is too thick.

 Of course, it’s only advantageous to side sleepers because it cradles the shape of their bodies.
 For back and stomach sleepers, their torso will sink in and form a u-shape; this will apply a lot of pressure on the back and could worsen the pain.

 If you weigh below 130 lbs, it wouldn’t be such a great idea to invest in a firm mattress for durability.
 A firm mattress won’t offer the best lumbar spine support.
 Instead, it will apply excessive pressure on your back, causing muscle and back pain when you wake up.